 + PRO: Locals are friendly and English is widely spoken

-The Kenyan people are wonderfully friendly and tolerant of visitors.
-English is the lingua franca here, though most Kenyans are trilingual, speaking English, Swahili and an additional regional language too.
+The Kenyan people are friendly and tolerant of visitors.
+English is the lingua franca here, though most Kenyans are trilingual, speaking English, Swahili and an additional regional language.
 This means that language barriers are greatly reduced, making doing business and going about one's day much easier.

 - CON: Expats may take a long time adjusting